 As with most fine coffee beans, it’s better not to go too dark with the roast.
 A medium or medium-dark roast brings out the best in these beans.

 Kona beans are very expensive, but this is mainly because they are relatively scarce on the market.
-The coffee is at it’s best whether you are brewing from a quality drip coffee maker or an espresso maker.
+The coffee is at it’s best whether you are brewing from a best drip coffee maker or the best espresso machine.
 There are other beans of similar quality that cost much less, but for some compromise on the taste.

 3. Tanzania Peaberry Coffee

 When a coffee cherry produces just one round bean instead of two flat ones, it is called a Peaberry.
 It is one of the best tasting coffee bean around the world and is preferred by many.
 Because there is just one bean inside the fruit, people say that Peaberry coffees have a richer, more concentrated taste.

 There may be another explanation for why Peaberry beans are traditionally valued so highly.
 With older roasting techniques such as skillet roasting, the round shape makes it easier to keep the beans in motion resulting in a better quality of roast.